andrewcooke/choochoo/docs/rtree.md

 Similarly, a single deletion may remove multiple (or no) entries (the number of deletions is returned).

-There are no restrictions on duplicate keys or values.

 ## Other API Details

 Any value can be stored.
 Neither keys not values need be unique.